Diversity & Inclusion Certificate Series

 Certificate Elective Sessions (3 required for certificate) - subject to change

 Elective sessions are offered to provide an opportunity for faculty, administrators, and staff to explore specific areas of interest or gaps in understanding in an effort to deepen specialized knowledge in this professional development experience.
 Certificate Electives are developed in collaboration with academic and administrative departments on campus, as well as community organizations that specialize in areas that incorporate diversity and inclusion strategies.
 In addition to certificate electives, there are also additional electives located on and off campus.
-These additional electives include the Social Justice Ally Training, Allies & Safe Zones sessions, as well as attending professional conferences and various community speakers and training workshops that cover topics that include diversity and/or inclusion themes.
+These additional electives include the Social Justice Ally Training, Allies & Safe Zones sessions, NCBI workshops, as well as attending professional conferences and various community speakers and training workshops that cover topics that include diversity and/or inclusion themes.
 Similar to Core sessions, you must complete three (3) Elective sessions towards completion of the Certificate.